durkeepk/website/public/files/cv/cv.utf8.md

 \textcolor{light-gray}{Manuscripts in Preparation}

 \hangindent=0.5in **Durkee, P. K.**, Lukaszewski, A. L., Gurven, M., von Rueden, C., & Buss, D. M. (in prep).
-Does niche diversity explain differences in personality structure across human populations?
+Testing the niche diversity hypothesis in 115 nations?

 \hangindent=0.5in **Durkee, P. K.**, & Buss, D. M. (in prep).
 Fitness interdependence and emotions of status conferral.